levydlior/many-to-many-activerecord-ruby/README.md

-# Toy store - many to many practice
+# Game store - many to many practice

 ## Introduction

 For this practice, We're going to have 3 models:

-1-  store (a store has many toys and many kids through toys **hint hint)
+1-  store (a store has many games and many kids through games **hint hint)

-2-  kid (a kid has many toys and many stored through toys **hint hint)
+2-  kid (a kid has many games and many stored through games **hint hint)

-3- toy (a toy belongs to a store and to a kid)
+3- game (a game belongs to a store and to a kid)

 **Note**: I recommend drawing the relationships to make it easier to see what goes where (which table should hold the id of the other table)